Finding a Lawyer

 Elizabeth Fry Society

-- Elizabeth Fry Northern Alberta 780-422-4775 Located on the 4th Floor North Tower, Courthouse Edmonton – Provides assistance to women in criminal court in Edmonton, and they also provide regional court liasons in Stony Plain, St. Albert, Morinville, Sherwood Park, Fort Saskatchewan, Wetaskiwin, Camrose, Ponoka, and Red Deer.
-They will help explain court procedures, terminology, provide emotional support.
+• Elizabeth Fry Northern Alberta 780-421-1175 Located on the 4th Floor North Tower, Courthouse Edmonton – Provides assistance in criminal court, they will help explain court procedures, terminology and will provide emotional support.

 Native Counselling Services of Alberta – Courtwork program